ibmresilient/resilient-community-apps/sc_email_parser/README.md

 # Resilient example email message parsing script
-This package consists of a .res Resilient configuration file which contains an example email parsing script, a rule to run it automatically, and an associated incident field.
+This package consists of the GenericEmailScript.res Resilient configuration file which contains an example email parsing script and a rule to run it automatically.

 ## Installation instructions